 While most of Indonesia is a Muslim affair, it wasn’t always the case.
 Hindus came from India, spreading the good word in the 1st century AD; Buddhists followed.

 The Hindu part stuck in Indonesia, mixing well with the local animist beliefs for the unique Balinese Hinduism as it is today.
 Over 85% of Bali’s population subscribes to the religion.

 13. The famous Kecak dance isn’t entirely Balinese

-Though it all seems legit, being based on the Hindu epic of the Ramayana and all that, it was actually fabricated by a German named Walter Spies in the 1930s.
+Though it all seems legit and is based on the Hindu epic of the Ramayana.
+Kecek was fabricated by a German, Walter Spies, in the 1930s.
 The original kecak ceremony was a trance-based ritual featuring a male chorus.
 Walter saw this and developed it into a dance for the benefit of early tourists to Bali.